Wultyc/jGabriel-Docs/content/posts/deploy-website-netlify.md

 ---
-title: "Deploy website para netlify"
+title: "Deploy website on netlify"
 date: 2020-06-05T23:10:07Z
 images: ["articles/netlify.jpg"] # The image resolution should be 900x500 or a proportional resolution
 categories: ["How to"]